Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-When I first heard of drinking camel milk, my initial reaction was, "Huh?"
-But, after spending a few years working in the Middle East, I am now familiar with the many benefits it has to offer.
+When I was asked to drink raw camel milk, my initial reaction was, "Huh?"
+But, after spending a few years working in the Middle East, I am now familiar with the many health benefits of camel milk.

 For centuries, camel milk has been one of the staple foods for the Bedouin Arabs.
 In the harsh and arid desert country, it not only replaces water but provides the essential nutrients to keep people healthy.

 Camel Milk Health Benefits

 - General well-being: The numerous nutrients help promote the body's natural defenses.

-- Anti-aging: The Alpha hydroxyl acid that is present helps smooth fine lines.
+- Anti-aging: The Alpha hydroxyl acid that is present in camel milk helps smooth fine lines.

 - Cancer: Camel milk also contains anti-tumor properties.

 - Camel Milk and Diabetes: The presence of high levels of insulin-like protein (about 52 microunits/ml) help reduce diabetes. .

 - Liver disease: Contains antiviral properties that help reduce liver inflammation.
-The milk also has many nutrients that are required for healthy liver function.
+Camel milk also has many nutrients that are required for healthy liver function.

 - Thalassemia: The curative properties protect the body from oxidative injury.

 - Acne and eczema: The anti-microbial properties will act as a natural cleanser.

 - Arthritis: The lactoferrin helps remove free iron from the joints of arthritic patients.

 - Tuberculosis: The antibacterial and antiviral properties are known to destroy the Mycobacterium tuberculosis.

-Below are several works of research that confirm and document these benefits.
+Below are several works of research that confirm and document the benefits of camel milk:

-- Effect on Cancer Cell Growth: Studies done by King Saud University, Saudi Arabia, and University of Alberta, Canada all showed successful applications of camel milk for cancer treatment.
+- Camel Milk for Cancer Cure: Studies at both King Saud University, Saudi Arabia, and the University of Alberta, Canada showed successful applications of camel milk for cancer treatment

 - Hepatitis C Virus (HCV) and Hepatitis E Virus: Studies show positive results with camel milk in impeding the growth of HCV and Hepatitis E Virus.
 These studies were published in Virology Journal (September 2012 issue).

 - Is Pasteurized Camel Milk Effective?: The Bedouins believed that only fresh camel milk is effective in healing ailments.
 However, studies by Dr. Millie Hinkle showed positive results for similar ailments when using the pasteurized camel milk.

 For more published reports and bodies of research, see the "Reference and Further Reading" section below.